tweedegolf/storage-abstraction/README.md

 ## Example application

 In the `example` folder you'll find a simple application that shows how you can use the storage abstraction package.
-It uses and TsED and TypeORM and it consists of both a backend and a frontend.
+It uses and Ts.ED and TypeORM and it consists of both a backend and a frontend.

 ```bash
 cd ./example